-We believe the health and care of Leeds will be improved through more efficient services investing more thought, time, money and effort into preventing illness and helping people to manage ongoing conditions themselves.
-This will prevent more serious illnesses like those that result in expensive hospital treatment.
+We believe the health and wellbeing of citizens in Leeds will be improved through more efficient services investing more thought, time, money and effort into preventing illness and helping people to manage on-going conditions themselves.
+This will help prevent more serious illnesses like those that result in expensive hospital treatment.